Sarasota, Florida

 Sarasota (/ˌsærəˈsoʊtə/) is a city in and the county seat of Sarasota County, Florida, United States.
 It is located in Southwest Florida on Sarasota Bay, a lagoon on the Gulf Coast.
 The population was 54,842 at the 2020 census.
 The two-county Sarasota metropolitan area has an estimated 935,000 residents, making it the fifth-largest metropolitan area in Florida and 61st-largest in the United States.

-The Sarasota area was settled by Spanish explorers in the 16th century and officially established as a town in the late 19th century.
-Sarasota's development accelerated in the early 20th century, particularly with the influence of the Ringling family as the home of Ringling Bros. and Barnum & Bailey Circus.
-Today, the city's economy is based on tourism, healthcare, education, and real estate.
+The Sarasota area was explored by the Spanish in the 16th century, and was settled by American William Henry Whitaker in the mid-19th century.
+Sarasota's development accelerated in the late 19th and early 20th centuries, particularly with the influence of Bertha Honore Palmer and the Ringling family as the home of Ringling Bros. and Barnum & Bailey Circus.
+The city's economy is based on tourism, healthcare, education, and real estate.
 Its cultural attractions include the John and Mable Ringling Museum of Art, Sarasota Opera, and numerous galleries and theaters.
 Sarasota city limits contain several barrier islands between Sarasota Bay and the Gulf of Mexico, including Lido Key, St. Armands Key, Bird Key, and the northern portion of Siesta Key.
 Its coastline, including nearby Siesta Beach, draws visitors year-round.

 Etymology

-The origin of the name is disputed and has fostered a number of theories.
+The origin of the name is disputed and has given rise to several theories.
 Two theories involve Hernando de Soto's visit to the area in 1539.
 One holds that he named it after his daughter, Sara; however, he had no children.
-George F. Chapline created this story in 1906, including an ill-fated romance between Sara and a Seminole prince.
+George F. Chapline created this story in 1906, including an ill-fated romance between Sara and a Seminole prince, Chichi Okobee.
 Another holds that it was named "Zara Soto", Arabic for the "Radiance of Soto".
 Other theories take into account the substantial beaches and indigenous mounds, with early Spanish explorers being reminded of the Sahara, combined with "zota", the indigenous word for "blue waters".
-Others claim that it comes from "sara-de-cota," meaning "an area of land easily observed" in the language of the Calusa indigenous tribe.
+Others claim that it comes from "sara-de-cota", meaning "an area of land easily observed" in the language of the Calusa indigenous tribe.

 The area known today as Sarasota appeared on a sheepskin Spanish map from 1763 with the word Zarazote over present-day Sarasota and Bradenton.
 In 1776, a British map by Bernard Romans lists a "Boca Sarasota" in the local area.
 Maps in the 1700s showed the area as "Sarazota" or "Porte Sarasote".
 A fishing camp and trading post on Longboat Key was also called "Saraxota".
 The name Sarasota appears on the first maps of the state of Florida in 1839, after having passed into the ownership of the United States.

 People from Sarasota are generally known as "Sarasotans".